 TLS stands for “Transport Layer Security” and is the successor of “SSL” (Secure Socket Layer).
-TLS is one of the standard ways that computers transmit information over an encrypted channel.
+TLS is one of the standard ways that computers on the Internet transmit information over an encrypted channel.
 In general, when one computer connects to another computer and uses TLS, the following happens:

 - Computer A connects to Computer B (no security)